What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 stop buying altogether unless the numbers are compelling

 Aggressive investor with strong income, equity and borrowing capacity will still move, while the marginal investor will hesitate.
 That hesitation matters, especially in investor-heavy markets.
+Investor interests in these markets is expected to drop.

-How will new investors respond to the 2026 Budget?
+How Will New Investors Respond to the 2026 Budget?

 New investors will become more numbers-focused.
 They have to.
 The new negative gearing and CGT changes means it is very unforgiving to investors of bad properties.
 The old formula of relying on negative gearing to get ahead becomes a lot weaker: